farouk-allani/lost_and_found_app/README.md

 Welcome to the Lost and Found Platform, a web application designed to connect people who have lost items with people who have found them.
 This platform is built using the following technologies:

-- ReactJS for the front-end
+- ReactJS for the front-end.
-- MongoDB for the database
+- MongoDB for the database.
-- Material UI for the design
+- Material UI for the design.
-- Styled Components for styling
+- Styled Components for styling.
-- ExpressJS for the back-end
+- ExpressJS for the back-end.
-- Redux for state management
+- Redux for state management.

 ![Lost and Found Platform](https://faroukallani.tn/img/portfolio/lnf.png)